ivanleomk/The-Chinese-Wall/static/walkthrough.md

-# Challenge Summary
+# The Chinese Wall

+## Introduction

+The Chinese Wall is a term commonly used to describe the information barrier between the bank's private and public side.
+We get in big trouble if data leaks so we want to make sure that sensitive data never crosses the wall.

+In this challenge, you play a role of a hacker that is trying to get access to the bank's private side.
+You have access to a language model that is trained on the bank's data.
+You can use this language model to get access to the bank's private side.

+## Evaluation

 Expose a endpoint at the root of your server.
 Return a dictionary with the passwords that correspond to each level.

 ```json
 {